Maria Pierina De Micheli: Visions

-On the first Friday in Lent 1936 she reported a vision of Christ in which he appeared to her and said: "I will that my face, which reflects the intimate pains of my spirit, the suffering and the love of my heart, be more honored.
+On the first Friday in Lent 1936, she reported a vision of Christ in which he appeared to her and said: "I will that my face, which reflects the intimate pains of my spirit, the suffering and the love of my heart, be more honored.
 He who meditates upon me, consoles me".
 Further reported visions of Jesus and Mary urged Maria Pierina to make a medal with the Holy Face of Jesus.

 In 1938, she was sent to Rome, where she met the community's chaplain, the Benedictine Hildebrand Gregori.
-After some effort, she managed to obtain permission to reproduce the photograph of the Shroud of Turin and authorization from the Curia in Milan to proceed with the medal in 1940.
-This became known as the Holy Face Medal.
+After some effort, she managed to obtain permission to reproduce the photograph of the Shroud of Turin and authorization from the Curia in Milan to proceed in 1940 with manufacturing what became known as the Holy Face Medal.

-On one side the medal bears a replica of the Holy Shroud of Turin and an inscription based on Psalm 66:2: "Illumina, Domine, vultum tuum super nos", i.e. "May, O Lord, the light of Thy countenance shine upon us".
-On the other side of the medal, there is an image of a radiant Sacred Host, the monogram of the Holy Name (IHS), and the inscription "Mane nobiscum, Domine" i.e. "Stay with us, O Lord".
+On the obverse, the medal bears a replica of the face on the Holy Shroud of Turin, surrounded by a quote from Psalm 66:2, "Illumina, Domine, vultum tuum super nos" ("May, O Lᴏʀᴅ, the light of Thy countenance shine upon us".
+On the reverse is an image of a radiant Sacred Host, the monogram of the Holy Name (IHS), with an inscription from Luke 24:29, "Mane nobiscum, Domine" ("Stay with us, O Lord").

 Approval of the Holy Face medal

-The first medal of the Holy Face was offered to Pope Pius XII who approved the devotion and the medal.
+The first medal of the Holy Face was offered to Pope Pius XII, who approved the devotion and the medal.
 She had also reported that Jesus wanted a special feast on the day before Ash Wednesday in honor of his Holy Face, to be preceded by a novena (9 days) of prayers.
-In 1958, Pope Pius XII declared the Feast of the Holy Face of Jesus as Shrove Tuesday (the Tuesday before Ash Wednesday).
+In 1958, Pope Pius XII declared the Feast of the Holy Face of Jesus as Shrove Tuesday (the day before Ash Wednesday).